NANOBIOTIX Announces Closing of Global Offering

 Special Note Regarding Forward-Looking Statements

 This press release contains “forward-looking” statements within the meaning of the “safe harbor” provisions of the Private Securities Litigation Reform Act of 1995, including, but not limited to, statements regarding the expected closing of the Global Offering, the use of proceed therefrom, and the period of time through which the Company’s anticipates its financial resources will be adequate to support operations.
 Words such as “expects,” “intends,” “can,” “could,”, “may,” “might,” “plan,” “potential,” “should,” and “will,” or the negative of these and similar expressions are intended to identify forward-looking statements.
 These forward-looking statements, which are based on our management’s current expectations and assumptions and on information currently available to management.
 These forward-looking statements involve known and unknown risks, uncertainties and other factors that could cause actual results to differ materially from those implied by the forward-looking statements, including market conditions, statements regarding the expected closing of the Global Offering, the anticipated use of net proceeds therefrom, any announcement of the exercise of the Over-Allotment Option, the period of time through which the Company anticipates its financial resources will be adequate to support its operations, risks related to the satisfaction of closing conditions in the underwriting agreement related to the Global Offering, and risks related to Nanobiotix’s business and financial performance, which include the risk that assumptions underlying the Company’s cash runway projections are not realized.
 Further information on the risk factors that may affect Company business and financial performance is included in Nanobiotix’s Annual Report on Form 20-F filed with the SEC on March 31, 2026 under “Item 3.D.
-Risk Factors”, and subsequent filings Nanobiotix makes with the SEC from time to time, which are available on the SEC’s website at www.sec.gov.
+Risk Factors”, in Nanobiotix’s 2025 universal registration document filed with the AMF) on March 31, 2026, and subsequent filings Nanobiotix makes with the SEC and AMF from time to time, which are available on the SEC’s website at www.sec.gov and on the AMF’s website at www.amf.org.
 The forward-looking statements included in this press release speak only as of the date of this press release, and except as required by law, Nanobiotix assumes no obligation to update these forward-looking statements publicly.

 Disclaimers